HorizenOfficial/developer-horizen-global/docs/introduction/Sidechain-SDK-extension.rst

 - ``public boolean transactionSemanticValidity()`` Confirms if a transaction is semantically valid, e.g. check that fee > 0, timestamp > 0, etc.
   This function is not aware of the state of the sidechain, so it can't check, for instance, if the input is a valid Box.

+SidechainNoncedTransaction has already implementation of newBoxes function.
+But it requires an implementation of abstract function getOutputData that provides list of output data of the transaction.
+AbstractRegularTransaction requires an implementation of getCustomOutputData for retrieving output custom data of the transaction.
+Output of other data in AbstractRegularTransaction is already collected in getOutputData function, which also uses getCustomOutputData.

 Apart from the semantic check, the Sidechain will need to make also sure that all transactions are compliant with the application logic and syntax.
 Such checks need to be implemented in the ``validate()`` method of the ``custom ApplicationState`` class.